inabikarilibrary/inalib/inapedia/players/italian/aaronash.md

 # Aaronash

 Aaronash is an Italian :it: player, maining Nomash.
-Together with [filo](filo.md), they are considered the best players in Italy.
+Together with [filo](filo.md), they are considered the best in Italy.

 ## Achievements